fern-api/fern/packages/docs/docs/cli/generate.md

 ## Example

-If we have previously run `fern add typescript` and now run `fern generate`, the output will look similar to:
+If we have previously ran `fern add typescript` and now run `fern generate`:

 ```
 ┌─
 │ ✓  fernapi/fern-typescript-sdk
-│    ◦ @fern-examples-fern/imdb-client@0.0.1
+│    ◦ @fern-examples/client@0.0.1
 └─
 ```